Q. With all the free lessons on You Tube why do I need to pay for lessons with a guitar teacher ?

 Q. I don't have a guitar can I still start lessons ?

 A. Yes, though you will need your own guitar to practise between lessons.
-You can book a trial lesson and try out several different guitars, acoustic and electric, and Lindsay will be able to advise you on types and models to suit the music you want to play.
+You can book a consultation lesson and try out several different guitars, acoustic and electric, and Lindsay will be able to advise you on types and models to suit the music you want to play.
 Locally, Kenny's Music (on The Green, just off Union Street) is the best place to look for and buy guitars.

 Q. I have taken lessons with another teacher but stopped as I found them unproductive and it has put me off guitar lessons.

 Unfortunately there are some people teaching guitar that are really not adequately qualified and/or lack the necessary experience, or perhaps they don't have the suitable attributes to teach the instrument effectively, or to even offer Grade Examinations.
-If you have had a negative experience with guitar lessons and have been put off why not contact Lindsay and arrange a trial consultation lesson to see how he can help and inspire you to get on the road to better playing ?
+If you have had a negative experience with guitar lessons and have been put off why not contact Lindsay and arrange a consultation lesson to see how he can help and inspire you to get on the road to better playing ?
 Lindsay has helped many such players to realize that proper professional guitar lessons with an experienced teacher are productive and value for money.

 Q. I work offshore or work shifts on a rota.
 How do I go about booking lessons ?

 A. Weekly lessons may not work out as some lessons will be missed and due to demand Lindsay can generally only block book these weekly slots for regularly attending clients.
 That said, some offshore clients are happy to book and pay for a suitable weekly time slot and attend when they can.
-If out of a block of 5 lessons you can only attend 2 half hour sessions it might be better value to consider 'Pay As You Go' lessons which can be booked to suit shifts and rotas.
-These are charged at £48 per hour pro rata for studio/online but may offer better value than weekly lessons where several may be missed each block.
+If out of a block of pre-booked lessons you can only attend 2 half hour sessions it might be better value to consider 'Pay As You Go' lessons which can be booked to suit shifts and rotas.
+These are charged at £50 per hour pro rata for studio/online but may offer better value than weekly lessons where several may be missed each block.

 Q. Where are the lessons given and do you do home lessons ?